xoolive/traffic/docs/quickstart.rst

 Loading ADSB traffic
 --------------------

-The ``Traffic`` class offers a ``from_file`` classmethod for loading traffic data.
+The Traffic class offers a from_file classmethod for loading traffic data.
 A pandas DataFrame is loaded into a structure offering various methods for iteration, analysis and display.

-The basic representation of a ``Traffic`` object is a summary view of the data: the structure tries to infer how to discriminate flights based on a ``flight_id`` column (if none, on a pair ``(icao24, callsign)``) and returns a number of sample points for each trajectory.
+The basic representation of a Traffic object is a summary view of the data: the structure tries to infer how to discriminate flights based on a flight_id column (if none, on a pair (icao24, callsign)) and returns a number of sample points for each trajectory.

 .. code:: python

     from traffic.core import Traffic
-    t = Traffic.from_file("../data/20170713-opensky.pkl")
+    t = Traffic.from_file("./data/20170713-opensky.pkl")
     t

 .. raw:: html

     <b>Traffic with 5 identifiers</b><style  type="text/css" >
+        table {
+            border-collapse: collapse;
+            border-spacing: 0;
+            font-size: 85%;
+            margin-bottom: 1em;
+            line-height: 1.6;
+            table-layout: fixed;
+        }
+        thead {
+            border-bottom: 1px solid #bdbdbd;
+            vertical-align: bottom;
+        }
+        tbody td, tr, th {
+            text-align: right;
+            vertical-align: middle;
+            padding: 0.5em 0.5em;
+            line-height: normal;
+            white-space: normal;
+            max-width: none;
+            border: none;
+        }
+        tbody tr:nth-child(2n) {
+            background: #f5f5f5;
+        }
         #T_11fadeb8_73bd_11e8_89f5_18dbf22f3d9erow0_col0 {
                 width:  10em;
                  height:  80%;